Skip to content

 Camrose and the Canadian Northern Railway

+At Vegreville an important branch line in the CNoR network was built that would connect the main line with the Drumheller coal fields, and the city of Calgary.
 The Vegreville to Calgary Branch was the CNoR’s north-south spine through Alberta, planned primarily as a freight line.
-The CNoR was clear from the beginning that they would primarily be a freight road – as opposed to CPR’s lock on the fast passenger and express business.
+The CNoR was clear from the beginning that they would primarily be a freight road – as opposed to CPR’s lock on the fast passenger and express business they enjoyed on their Edmonton to Calgary route through Red Deer.
 In addition to the coal traffic, “the Vegreville Branch” traversed a region of great agricultural potential for grain and cattle.

 The Camrose depot was constructed in 1911 to the company’s standard third-class station design.
 Not long after its construction, the depot would be expanded to handle growing business.
 Located on the east outskirts of the Town of Camrose, a regular dray and bus would ferry passengers from the depot to downtown Camrose.